aswath5/aswath5/README.md

 ## 💬 Fun Facts

-- Competitive dancer: Founded a top-10 Indian crew and now dance with a US top-15 fusion team
+- Competitive dancer: President of a top-10 College Indian crew and now dance with a US top-15 fusion team
 - Presented ML work to federal agencies, clinicians, and researchers
 - Passionate about merging analytics with social impact and accessibility